jxc876/JsInterviewChallenge/README.md

 We will be looking for

-1. Best practices using your chosen framework
+1. Best practices using Angular
 2. A complete solution that addresses the user story

 Things that you can do to WOW us,